 The incidence of Aedes-borne viruses in the US is currently very low, with most cases coming from Puerto Rico.
 In a country where healthcare is not accessible to all, an Aedes invasion would disproportionately affect those without means to afford preventive and curative measures.
-The southern states would be hit first, but under RCP8.5, the Aedes mosquitoes could become established as far north as New York city.
+The southern states would be hit first, but under RCP8.5 and the exacerbation of climate change, the Aedes mosquitoes could become established as far north as New York city.

-Earth.Org has modelled the spread of this species from 2000 to 2100 using data from the National Center for Atmospheric Research’s Community Climate System Model (CCSM 4) for the RCP 8.5 ‘business-as-usual’ scenario.
+Earth.Org has modelled the spread of this species from 2000 to 2100 using data from the National Centre for Atmospheric Research’s Community Climate System Model (CCSM 4) for the RCP 8.5 ‘business-as-usual’ scenario.

-The predicted range increase for Aedes mosquitoes in the US means that the number of people exposed will multiply.
+The predicted range increase for Aedes mosquitoes in the US means that the number of people exposed will multiply if climate change and social inequalities are not tackled.
 In a country where Dengue and Yellow Fever are not considered a threat and healthcare is not accessible to all, this could have grave consequences.

 We assume that mosquito range follows optimal temperature ranges, and although there are other complicating factors, results suggest that there will be a globally and significant expansion of range.
 We measure spread by life cycle completions (LCC) using the statistical computing platform R with modelling developed by Iwamura et al. (2020).